Waleed-Almousa/Stats-451/README.md

 For each assignment, I was given a dataset and a set of questions about the data, and answered the questions using python code.

-Topics covered in these assignments include but are not limitited to:
+Topics covered in this course include but are not limitited to:

-- Machine learning
--   test1
+- Supervised Learning
-- Support Vector Machines
+  - Support vector machines
-- Supervised/Unsupervised learning
-- Clustering
   - Linear Regression
   - Logistic Regression
+  - Kernel Regression
+  - Decision Trees
+  - K-NN Regression and Classification
+-  Unsupervised Learning
+  - Clustering
+  - Dimensionality reduction
+  - Outlier Detection
-- Ensemble learning
+-  Ensemble Learning
+  -  Boosting
+  -  Bagging
-- Feature selection
+  -  Gradient Boosting
+- Basic Practice with common Python packages
+  - Pandas, NumPy, Matplotlib, SciKit-Learn